1Zyke/Movie_app/README.md

 # Movie_app
-I created an awesome movie app with Ionic including Angular on it.
+I CREATED AN AWESOME MOVIE APP WITH IONIC including Angular on it.

 .apk file is compressed in the project in android folder.